 Preoperative blood transfusion (1 to 2 units) may be given before the tumor is removed in anticipation of blood loss.
 If BP has been well controlled before surgery, a diet high in salt is recommended to increase blood volume.
 An infusion of norepinephrine 4 to 12 mg/L in a dextrose-containing solution should be started if hypotension develops.
 Some patients whose hypotension responds poorly to levarterenol may benefit from hydrocortisone 100 mg IV, but adequate fluid replacement is usually all that is required.

 Malignant metastatic pheochromocytoma should be treated with α-blockers and β-blockers.
 The tumor may be indolent and survival long-lasting.
 However, even with rapid tumor growth, BP can be controlled.
 131I-MIBG can help relieve symptoms in patients with residual disease.
 Radiation therapy may reduce bone pain.
-Chemotherapy is rarely effective but recent data have shown some promising results with the chemotherapy agent temozolomide and targeted therapy with sunitinib.
+Chemotherapy is rarely effective, but the most common regimen tried is the combination of cyclophosphamide, vincristine, and dacarbazine.
+Recent data have shown some promising results with the chemotherapy agent temozolomide and targeted therapy with sunitinib.